Updated on: 29th June

 Bulk flyers for posting through letterboxes or takeaway menus are generally printed on thinner stocks because it’s more cost effective, whereas restaurant menus are printed on thicker stocks because they’re more likely to be reused.

 Thinner stocks generally connote a lower quality, whereas thicker tends to feel more impressive.
-That’s why our premium business card range is available on 450gsm – a lot thicker than the standard 350gsm cards most printers offer.
+That’s why our premium business card range is available on 450gsm – a lot thicker and higher quality than the standard 350gsm cards most printers offer.

-If you’re on a budget, then choosing a lower gsm may save you money – but make sure you consider all of the options first.
+If you follow our GSM paper guide, it would suggest that choosing a lower GSM may save you money – but make sure you consider all of the options first.

 Here’s a list and description of all the different paper weights available when you print online with instantprint and what they might each be used for.